On this page

 Block bot web traffic

-If you're tracking events on public, unauthenticated websites, your metrics may be affected by bot web traffic from crawlers, scrapers, and other similar tools.
-Amplitude Data allows you use a block filter to prevent that data from being ingested at all.
+If you track events on public, unauthenticated websites, bot web traffic from crawlers, scrapers, and similar tools can affect your metrics.
+Amplitude Data lets you use a block filter to prevent that data from being ingested.

 How bot blocking works

-Bot traffic is blocked based on User-Agent, as identified by the IAB/ABC International Spiders and Bots List.
-This applies by default to data sent via the legacy JavaScript SDK or the TypeScript Browser SDK (version 1.10.0 and later).
-You can also provide the user_agent field directly on events sent via the HTTP API or Batch API.
-Be careful when doing this, as the value must represent a valid browser or the event will be dropped.
+Amplitude blocks bot traffic based on User-Agent, as identified by the IAB/ABC International Spiders and Bots List.
+Blocking applies by default to data sent through the legacy JavaScript SDK or the TypeScript Browser SDK (version 1.10.0 and later).
+You can also provide the user_agent field directly on events sent through the HTTP API or Batch API.
+Be careful when doing this, because the value must represent a valid browser or Amplitude drops the event.

 Create a block filter for bot web traffic